 ARTICLES

-Hokkaido's "Red Brick Government Building" to reopen on July 25th!
-New "Shiroi Koibito" store and octagonal tower observation experience
+Hokkaido's "Red Brick Government Building" reopens on July 25th!
+New "Shiroi Koibito" store and octagonal tower observation deck

-- What is the Red Brick Government Building, Hokkaido's Representative Historical Building?
+- What is the Red Brick Government Building, Hokkaido's most iconic historical structure?

 - Floor-by-floor highlights guide: Free area